 This free app offers roughly 50,000 grammar and vocabulary exercises, 800 hours of interactive online classes, and a free audio course.
-In comparison to other popular free apps like Duolingo or Babbel—which have quickly become overwhelming and impersonal—DeutschAkademie is tailor-made to learning German specifically, and has an online forum where a native German teacher will personally answer your questions.
+In comparison to other popular free apps like Duolingo or Babbel—which have quickly become overwhelming and impersonal—DeutschAkademie is tailor-made to learning German specifically and has an online forum where a native German teacher will personally answer your questions.

 Structured according to the six double levels of the CEFR framework (A1 to C2), DeutschAkademie allows you to easily jump back into learning German if you’ve already started and guides your continued progress.
 However, like many budget options, the free course is best used for practice and less for learning the structure of the language.
-If you like the free app, the company offers the opportunity to advance to the paid, online live courses—ranging from $60 to $150.
-Most of the course options include a free language assessment test and tutor with a small class size, or take part in summer classes in German-speaking cities.
+If you like the free app, the company offers the opportunity to advance to one of its paid, online live courses—ranging from $60 to $150.
+Most of the course options include a free language assessment test and tutor with a small class size.

 DeutschAkademie is a great introduction to learning German, with the option to keep it casual and inexpensive or to progress to more serious learning.

 Best for Flexible Learning : Rocket German

 Rocket German covers all the bases, no matter how you learn.
 You start out with a stellar crash course in functional German in a series of podcasts with written transcripts, so you can engage with multiple aspects of the language from the get-go.

 There are flashcards for memorizing vocabulary, podcasts for listening comprehension, quizzes to test yourself, and even software for speaking that corrects your pronunciation.
 The only drawback is that there is no personal tutor with whom you can hone your speaking skills.

 Best for Listening Comprehension : GermanPod101

 GermanPod101 is a library of thousands of podcasts and videos in German.
 All are sourced from native German speakers and revolve around real-life situations, so you will gain a good idea of what to expect from a real conversation with a German speaker.
 If you are more of an auditory learner or want to improve your listening comprehension for more practical conversations, GermanPod101 is the way to go.

 It's recommended that you look elsewhere for drilling vocabulary, perfecting your writing and reading abilities, and improving pronunciation.
 Overall though, GermanPod101 is lauded for getting familiar with real-life German and is an excellent choice to include in your self-study.